xster/flutter-wiki/Tree-hygiene.md

 Using this standard form ensures that we can write a script to detect all deprecated APIs and remove them.
 We have a test that verifies that this syntax is followed.

 Also add any such deprecations to the [[Pending Deprecations]] page.

-### 4. Document the change, including clear documentation for migrating code, with samples, and clear rationales for each change

-Use our [breaking change migration guide template](https://github.com/flutter/website/blob/master/src/docs/release/breaking-changes/template.md) (every part in square brackets should be changed) to create a document that describes the change.

-This document must be made available on the Web site (don't forget to update the index of that directory as well), e-mailed to flutter-announce, linked to from the PR submitting the change, and listed in the [[Changelog]] wiki page.

-When updating the [[Changelog]], to figure out the correct version heading for the changelog run `git fetch upstream && flutter --version`.
-For example, if it says "Flutter 1.2.23-pre.10" in the output your changelog entry should be under heading "Changes since 1.2.22".